TravorLZH/travorlzh.github.io/_posts/2023-05-09-discriminant-of-polynomials.md

 D={1\over16}(g_2^3-27g_3^2).
 $$

-To work with a simpler expression, we **elliptic discriminant** define
+To work with a simpler expression, we define the **elliptic discriminant** by

 $$
 \Delta:=16D=g_2^3-27g_3^2.\tag{28}